optionalg/puppet-enterprise-pipeline-plugin/README.md

 This pipeline step takes a list of nodes and waits up to 30 minutes for them to join the Puppet Enterprise orchestrator (PXP broker).
 This is useful for dynamically provisioning VMs in the pipeline and waiting for them to be ready before kicking off a Puppet orchestrator job.

-**Procedural pipeline invocation**: puppet.waitForNodes
+* **Scripted pipeline invocation**: puppet.waitForNodes

-**Declarative pipeline invocation**: puppetWaitForNodes
+* **Declarative pipeline invocation**: puppetWaitForNodes

 **Parameters**

-* credentials - ID of the Jenkins Secret text credentials.
+* credentials - The Jenkins credentials storing the PE RBAC token.
 String.
-Required if puppet.credentials not used.
-Use credentialsId for declarative invocation.
+Required if:
+  * puppet.credentials not used in a Scripted Pipeline
+  * the pipeline is a Declarative Pipeline.
+For declarative pipelines, use "credentialsId".

 **Example**